Call for Papers

 The deadline for papers has expired.

-The third annual parallel programming conference, parallel 2014, will take place at the IHK Karlsruhe on May 5 through May 7, 2014. parallel 2014 is a software conference for parallel programming, concurrency, and multicore systems hosted by heise Developer, the online channel for software development, and dpunkt.verlag, publisher of computer reference books.
-The first two events in 2012 and 2013 experienced keen interest and were booked by more than 160 participants each.
+The fourth annual parallel programming conference, parallel 2015, will take place at the IHK Karlsruhe from April 22 to 24, 2015. parallel 2015 is a software conference for parallel programming, concurrency, and multi-/manycore systems hosted by heise Developer, an online channel for software development, and dpunkt.verlag, publisher of computer reference books.

-The conference is designed for software architects, developers, project managers, and IT strategists and will cover the fundamentals and key aspects of parallel software development and concurrent programming.
+The conference is designed for software architects, developers, project managers, IT strategists and HPC experts.
+It will cover the fundamentals and key aspects of parallel software development and concurrent programming. parallel 2015 contains of two main conference days and a subsequent workshop day.
+Furthermore, on April 22 the first ever Fortran DSpecial will take place to give the Fortran HPC community a place to exchange experiences in a more specialized context.

-The hosts of the conference invite parallel programming experts to submit presentations and tutorials for the conference by January 22th, 2014
+The hosts of the conference invite parallel programming experts to submit presentations and tutorials for parallel 2015 by January 12th, 2015.
+We are interested in the following topics:

 - Memory models, task and data parallelism